anhinga/2021-notes/self-transforming-neural-machines/tutorial/README.md

 and creates neuron inputs for the next cycle during the second phase of the cycle."

-In reality, it is convenient to start with the second phase: one sets up the connectivity matrix (and other initial neuron outputs if necessary; the _neurons without their own inputs serve as the inputs to the whole network_), and performs the second phase, then invokes the inner mechanisms of neurons (the first phase).
+In reality, it is convenient to start with the second phase: one sets up the connectivity matrix (and all initial neuron outputs as necessary), and performs the second phase, then invokes the inner mechanisms of neurons (the first phase).